🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • Policy evaluation: "Should policy X be implemented, what would be the consequence for outcome Y?"

-• Strategic planning: Organisations can quantify business scenarios using conditional probability estimates
+• Strategic planning: Organisations can assess business possibilities using conditional probability estimates

 • Election outcomes: "Should Candidate A prevail, how would equity markets respond?"